Daniel Borges

-Daniel Fortunato Borges (born 23 March 1993), known as Daniel Borges, is a Brazilian professional footballer who plays for Botafogo, on loan from Mirassol.
-Mainly a right back, he can also play as a midfielder.
+Daniel Fortunato Borges (born 23 March 1993) is a Brazilian professional footballer who plays for Mirassol.
+Mainly a right-back, he can also play as a midfielder.

-Club career
+Career

 Born in São José dos Campos, São Paulo, Daniel Borges graduated from Botafogo-SP's youth setup.
-He made his debut on 27 March 2011, coming on as a substitute for Túlio Souza in a 0–4 home loss against Linense for the Campeonato Paulista championship.
+He made his debut on 27 March 2011, coming on as a substitute for Túlio Souza in a 4–0 home loss against Linense for the Campeonato Paulista championship.

 In July 2013 Daniel Borges was loaned to Série A side Vitória, until December.
 He made his debut in the competition on the 21st, in a 0–0 home draw against Bahia.

 On 4 April 2014, after appearing in the year's Paulistão with his parent club, Daniel Borges moved to Ponte Preta on loan until the end of the year.
 He appeared in 13 matches for the latter, helping the club return to the top level at first attempt.

-On 18 December 2014 Daniel Borges joined Atlético Paranaense, in a season-long loan deal.
+On 18 December 2014, Daniel Borges joined Atlético Paranaense, in a season-long loan deal.